-• Your own private room with an Ikea sleeper couch (comfortably sleeps 2), desk, dresser, closet, and shelves.
+• Your own private room with an Ikea sleeper couch, desk and closet.
 Large curtained window with natural light and air.
 Window faces the courtyard, so it's very quiet.

 • A really cute, chill dog.
 A busy host who can tell you the history of the neighborhood and give you insider's tips on culture (music, art museums and galleries).

 The price is as it is, but we can negotiate a reasonable reduction as long as I can cover my basics.
 Same applies for longer stays.

 • Kitchen with range/stove, refrigerator, and everything you need to prepare small meals.
 Electric kettle, espresso maker, tea and coffee to start your day.
 You can keep food in the fridge and in the cupboards.
 But, please do not keep food in your room and clean up after yourself.

 • Wifi; flat screen TV (no cable) in the living room with Apple TV (I am not a big TV watcher, but watch movies once in a while)

 • Hair dryer and iron